 Cerebral Palsy Physical Therapy: Cerebral Palsy and Aquatic Therapy

 Cerebral palsy is a condition that is diagnosed at birth or during early childhood.
 It is a condition that permanently affects muscle coordination and the movement of the body, but doesn’t worsen over time.
 Although you may think the illness would be located in the nerves or muscles, this isn’t the case.
-Many people suffer from this illness and some research shows that aquatic therapy can help.
+Many people suffer from this illness and some research shows that can help.
 Since there is no true cure, those that have been diagnosed find comfort in using aquatic therapy.

 Benefits of Aquatic Therapy